TAZARA Railway: Route

-From sea level, the railway climbs to 550 m at Mlimba, and then reaches its highest point of 1789.43 m at Uyole in Mbeya before descending to 1660 m at Mwenzo, the highest point in Zambia, and settling to 1274.63 m at Kapiri Mposhi.
+From sea level, the railway climbs to 550 m at Mlimba.
+In the 158 km (98 mi) stretch between Mlimba and Makambako, the line traverses the Udzungwa Mountains through a complex system of 46 bridges and 18 tunnels.The track then reaches its highest point of 1789.43 m at Uyole in Mbeya before descending to 1660 m at Mwenzo, the highest point in Zambia, and settling to 1274.63 m at Kapiri Mposhi.

 The Tanzanian interior

-Upon leaving the coast, Tazara runs west, through the Pwani Region, then dips south of Mikumi National Park and enters the wilderness in the northern part of the Selous Game Reserve in the Morogoro Region.
+Upon leaving the coast, Tazara runs west, through the Pwani Region, then dips south of Mikumi National Park and enters the wilderness in the northern part of the Nyerere National Park in the Morogoro Region.
 The Selous is one of the largest faunal reserves in the world and passengers can often see wildlife such as giraffe, elephant, zebra, antelope and warthog, which have become accustomed to the rumbling of the trains.
 The railway crosses the Great Ruaha River for the first time in the Selous.